fossasia/Codeheat/.github/ISSUE_TEMPLATE/codeheat-issue-template.md

 ### HOW TO SUBMIT YOUR WORK

 ### LINKS
-- Links to additional resources
-- Links to tutorials and websites
 - If you have any questions, please reach out to our Gitter channel: https://gitter.im/fossasia/fossasia

 You can now proceed to [the next task](LINK)